Franz Josef Land: Polar exploration

-Nansen's Fram expedition was an 1893–1896 attempt by the Norwegian explorer Fridtjof Nansen to reach the geographical North Pole by harnessing the natural east–west current of the Arctic Ocean.
+Nansen's Fram expedition of 1893–1896 was an attempt by the Norwegian explorer Fridtjof Nansen to reach the geographical North Pole by harnessing the natural east–west current of the Arctic Ocean.
 Departing in 1893, Fram drifted from the New Siberian Islands for one and a half years before Nansen became impatient and set out to reach the North Pole on skis with Hjalmar Johansen.
 Eventually, they gave up on reaching the pole and instead found their way to Franz Josef Land, the nearest land known to man.
 They were thus able to establish that there was no large landmass north of this archipelago.
 In the meantime the Jackson–Harmsworth Expedition set off in 1894, set up a base on Bell Island, and stayed for the winter.
 The following season they spent exploring.
 By pure chance, at Cape Flora in the spring of 1896, Nansen stumbled upon Frederick George Jackson, who was able to transport him back to Norway.
 Nansen and Jackson explored the northern, eastern, and western portions of the islands.
 Once the basic geography of Franz Josef Land had become apparent, expeditions shifted to using the archipelago as a basis to reach the North Pole.
 The first such attempt was conducted by the National Geographic Society-sponsored American journalist Walter Wellman in 1898.
-The two Norwegians, Paul Bjørvig and Bernt Bentsen, stayed the winter 1898–9 at Cape Heller on Wilczek Land, but insufficient fuel caused the latter to die.
+(Note: Barr) The two Norwegians, Paul Bjørvig and Bernt Bentsen, stayed the winter 1898–99 at Cape Heller on Wilczek Land, but insufficient fuel caused the latter to die.
 Wellman returned the following year, but the polar expedition itself was quickly abandoned when they lost most of their equipment.
 Italian nobleman Luigi Amedeo organized the next expedition in 1899, on the Stella Polare.
 They stayed the winter, and in February and again in March 1900 set out towards the pole, but failed to get far.